ddrmv/tech-tests/bank-tech-test/README.md

 - A formatter that creates a bank statement string works on a class to convert the entry history into a formatted text string.

-The design below has been slightly modified during implementation.
+The design below has been slightly modified during implementation and further modified after receiving feedback.

 ![Excalidraw chart](./docs/initial-class-design.png)